Student-Management-System/exercise-submitter-eclipse/testing.md

 - shows error dialog if not logged in

-- if no assignment is connected yet
+- if no assignment is associated yet
     - shows assignment selection dialog
     - clicking cancel cancels the operation
-- if assignment is connected
+- if assignment is associated
-    - asks if connected assignment should be used again or if another should be selected (see if no assignment is connected yet)
+    - asks if associated assignment should be used again or if another should be selected (see if no assignment is associated yet)
-- if assignment is connected but not replayable anymore
+- if assignment is associated but not replayable anymore
-    - ask the user to choose a different assignment (see if no assignment is connected yet)
+    - ask the user to choose a different assignment (see if no assignment is associated yet)

 - shows warning dialog if no submission has been made yet